W2XMN: History

-With the entrance of the United States into WWII in late 1941, civilian development of FM largely ceased, as Armstrong worked on developing FM communications for military applications.
+With the entrance of the United States into World War II in late 1941, civilian development of FM largely ceased, as Armstrong worked on developing FM communications for military applications.
 After the end of the war, on June 27, 1945, the FCC announced that due to interference concerns it was reallocating the current FM "low band" frequencies to other services, with 42–44 MHz going to "non-government fixed and mobile", and 44–50 MHz allocated to television channel 1.
 (The TV allocation was later reassigned as additional "non-government fixed and mobile" frequencies.)
 This in turn meant that existing FM band stations would be relocated to 88-106 MHz (later expanded to 108 MHz).
 Armstrong had strenuously objected to this move when it was still just a proposal, as being unnecessarily disruptive.
 However, at the time of its adoption he also announced that he had developed the technology needed for stations to simultaneously broadcast on both their original "low band" and new "high band" frequencies to help ease the transition.
 He also applied for a "high band" station authorization, which was granted on August 6, 1945, as W2XEA, operating on 92.1 MHz.
 In July 1946 the FCC directed that FM stations currently operating on 42-44 MHz would have to move to new frequencies by the end of the year.
 Thus, in late December W2XMN's primary assignment was changed from 42.8 to 44.1 MHz, still operating with 40 kW.
 (An additional temporary frequency assignment for 92.5 MHz was issued in 1947, for "investigating problems of 400 kc separation of FM stations".)

 In the late 1940s the fledgling FM radio industry worked to establish high quality programming while containing costs.
 In 1947 the Continental network was established, centered on station WASH in Washington, D.C., which distributed programming to stations in the northeast United States.
 Some stations were linked to the network by special telephone lines, which were expensive and only available in limited areas.
 An alternate, and much less expensive, means of distribution used by Continental involved linking stations directly, by picking up other network station's transmissions.
 As of June 19, 1947, over-the-air transmissions from W2XMN and W2XEA provided the link to the Continental network for four additional stations.